embedly/embedly-docs/libraries/index.rst

 Here is a list of the current set of tools that easily integrate with Embedly:

 * `Embedly Wordpress`_
-  The Embedly plugin allows bloggers to embed videos, images, and rich media from |num_providers| sources with just the url.
+  The Embedly plugin allows bloggers to embed videos, images and rich media from |num_providers| sources with just the URL.
 It uses the Embedly API to get the embed code and display it in a post.
-This plugin extends the embed's framework in WordPress 2.9.
+This Plugin extends the Embedly framework in WordPress 3.1 and up.
+Embed any URL using the built-in TinyMCE modal.

 * `Drupal oEmbed`_
   This module will allow your Drupal site to embed content from